What is a Boiler?

-Contact Vailes Home Services to speak with a knowledgeable technician on the best type of boiler for your home in Mount Sidney, VA.
+Contact Vailes Home Services to speak with a knowledgeable technician on the best type of boiler for your home in Staunton, VA.

 As mentioned above, boilers have some wonderful advantages (long life, highly effective, high heat efficiency), but they do need to be maintained on a regular basis to keep these advantages.
 If neglected, boilers’ repairs can be costly and fuel bills can add up quickly.
 If you currently have a boiler and it's been awhile since you’ve had maintenance performed on it, or if you’re thinking of installing a boiler, call Vailes Home Services.
 Our technicians would be happy to help you and answer any questions you may have.